Diabol/builder/README.md

 Heroku CLI: https://toolbelt.heroku.com/osx

 ### Accounts
-Marcus created the app on Heroku and invited Andreas and Daniel to it.
+Marcus created the app on Heroku and invited Andreas to it.
 Anyone can create a new Heroku app if they want to.

 ItelliJ
 -------